verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ```

 ### East-West application traffic
-To manage east-west traffic, each service in the mesh should be routed using a `VirtualService` and an optional
+To manage east-west traffic, each service in the mesh should be routed using a VirtualService and an optional
-`DestinationRule`.
+DestinationRule.
 You can still send east-west traffic without either of these resources, but you won’t get any custom
 routing or load balancing.
 Verrazzano doesn't configure east-west traffic.
 Consider `bobbys-front-end` in the Bob's Books example at
 [bobs-books-comp.yaml](HTTPS://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books/bobs-books-comp.yaml).
-When deploying Bob's Books, a `VirtualService` is created for `bobbys-front-end`, because of the `IngressTrait`, but there are
+When deploying Bob's Books, a VirtualService is created for `bobbys-front-end`, because of the IngressTrait, but there are
-no `VirtualServices` for the other services in the application.
+no VirtualServices for the other services in the application.
 When `bobbys-front-end` sends requests to
 `bobbys-helidon-stock-application`, this east-west traffic still goes to `bobbys-helidon-stock-application` through
-the Envoy sidecar proxies in the source and destination Pods, but there is no `VirtualService` representing
+the Envoy sidecar proxies in the source and destination Pods, but there is no VirtualService representing
 `bobbys-helidon-stock-application`, where you could specify a canary deployment or custom load balancing.
 This
 is something you could configure manually, but it is not configured by Verrazzano.